81 UK Small Business Statistics (Updated 2024)

 How many large businesses are there in the UK?

-7,700 businesses were large businesses (with 250 or more employees), 0.14% of the total business population.
-This makes large businesses by far the least common size of business in the country.
+7,700 companies were large businesses (with 250 or more employees), 0.14% of the total business population.
+This makes large firms by far the least common size of business in the country.

 How many black-owned businesses are there in the UK?